devmuhmed/journey-of-vuejs/README.md

 otherwise, these two do the exact same thing. he recommend using the v-model directive whenever possible because it means writing less code.

+Event modifiers can be used by used by adding a dot after the event name this dot is followed by the modifier this dot is followed by the modifier you'd like to use.
+I want to stop the default behavior of the event vue comes with an event modifier called prevent.